 To get to Buddha Park you have two options.
 The first, and easiest, is to go on a guided tour.
 This will include transportation and a guide which will be able to provide further information on the history.
 The second is to take the bus there.
 You will need to ride bus number 14 from the morning market at a cost of $1.00 / 8000LAK.

 Entry into the Buddha Park itself costs $1.75 / 15,000LAK.

 Travel Tips For Vientiane

 Where To Stay

 There are plenty of choices when it comes to choosing your accommodation in Vientiane.
-From 5* resort, historic hotels, simple hostels, and locally owned guesthouses, you will find something to fit.
+From 5* resorts, historic hotels, simple hostels, and locally owned guesthouses, you will find something to fit.

 During my most recent visit, we stayed at Mixay Paradise Guesthouse.
 The rooms pictured online are a lot nicer than the ones we had just walking in.
 So you might get a better deal when booking online with rates starting room $20.00 per night.
-Another choice is Mekong Riverside, who offer air-conditioned private rooms from $16.00 per night.
+Another choice is Mekong Riverside, which offers air-conditioned private rooms for $16.00 per night.
 In my opinion that is a great deal, especially in such a good location.